Male expendability: Theory and concept

 Ivana Milojević argues that while patriarchy assigns the role of sex object to women, it assigns to men the role of violence object, with male expendability being corollary to the sexual objectification of women.
 Social psychologist Roy Baumeister argues that it is common within cultures that the most dangerous jobs are male dominated; job-related deaths are higher in those occupations.
 Men make up the great majority of construction workers, truck drivers, police, fire fighters, and armed service members.
 Baumeister also notes that some genetic studies indicate that, in prehistoric times, more men than women lived and died without ever reproducing.
 "It would be shocking if these vastly different reproductive odds for men and women failed to produce some personality differences," he said in a 2007 speech at a psychology convenion.
 Baumeister concludes in his book, "Most cultures see individual men as more expendable than individual women."

 Anarcho-capitalist economist Walter Block argues in The Case for Discrimination that male expendability is the result of women being the bottleneck of reproductive capacity in a population.

 Examples

-Norwegian sociologist and scholar of men's studies Øystein Gullvåg Holter argues that the male-led Russian government's belief in male expendability contributed to their delay in seeking international help during the Kursk submarine disaster, in which an all-male crew of 118 personnel was lost.
+Norwegian sociologist and scholar of men's studies Øystein Gullvåg Holter argues that the male-led Russian government's belief in male expendability contributed to their delay in seeking international help during the Kursk submarine disaster, in which an all-male crew of 118 personnel died.
 He states, "If 118 women had been killed, alarm bells regarding discrimination against women would probably have gone off around the world."
-He states that able-bodied males were viewed as a more legitimate target during wars in Bosnia, Kosovo, Timor, Rwanda, and Chechnya.
+He states that able-bodied males were viewed as more legitimate targets during wars in Bosnia, Kosovo, Timor, Rwanda, and Chechnya.